Table of Contents

 3. Cleartext Credentials Cached in Memory

 Microsoft Windows services often strive to make technology more user-friendly and efficient.
-Often times, when accessing file shares, Windows does not prompt us for authentication because it caches credentials in cleartext in memory (in a process called lsass.exe).
-Every single user that has ever logged onto a machine before a reboot will have cached credentials in cleartext.
-Often times, these credentials lead to other systems that have a higher-level privileged account (service accounts).
+Oftentimes, when accessing file shares, Windows does not prompt us for authentication because it caches credentials in cleartext in memory (in a process called lsass.exe).
+Every user logged onto a machine before a reboot will have cached credentials in cleartext.
+Oftentimes, these credentials lead to other systems that have a higher-level privileged account (service accounts).

 Throughout the course of our engagements, this is often seen on older workstations and servers such as Windows 7, Windows 8 (below 8.1), Windows Server 2008, and Windows Server 2012.
 Abusing credentials will often lead to privilege escalation and compromises of other critical servers in the environment.
 These older servers require the KB2871997 patch and a registry key setting change of “UseLogonCredential” set to 0 in the WDigest of HKEY_LOCAL_MACHINE.
 Ensure a reboot of the system after these settings have been applied.

 4. Insecure Password Storage in Group Policy Preferences